kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 ## Trends

 With data from the NHTSA Inertial Parameter Database, we can observe trends with respect to vehicle mass.
-To begin, we will start by assessing trends in vehicle centre of gravity height.
+To begin, we will assess trends in vehicle centre of gravity height.

 <div style="left: 50%; margin-left: -50vw; margin-right: -50vw; max-width: 100vw; position: relative; right: 50%; width: 100vw;">
 <div style="margin: 0 auto; padding: 0 20px 20px 20px; max-width: 1000px">